stevenmontilla/stevenmontilla.github.io/dar/des.md

 ```
 Now, we need to aggregate the homes layer information to the ward layer.
 However, the homes layer does not have a ward attribute which makes it impossible to group by each ward.
 Therefore, we need to create a new attribute for each home with the name of the ward it is in.
 This will allow us to perform summaries using the group by statement.

-This script adds the ward name to each home.
+This script adds the respective ward name to each home.

 ```sql
 CREATE TABLE homes_ward